C++ API

 A pair is an argument like this: --this=SomeDataHere

 The parser can also parse pairs like this.
-To do this, simply create an array of type UCLI_Parser_Pair and initialize it like this:
+To do this, simply create an array of type UCLI_Parser_Pair and initialise it like this:

 UCLI_Parser_Pair pairs[2] =